sbalmt/xcheme/documents/operators.md

 node<200> N_X as prepend next T_X;
 ```

-> Prepend a new node as the next child of the active AST node when the `T_X` token was found during the expression evaluation.
+> Prepend a new node as the next child of the active AST node when the `T_X` token is found during the expression evaluation.

 #### Place operator

-The `place` operator is a unary operator used when you want to isolate an expression that generates a new node and insert the resulting node into the AST replacing original direction.
+The `place` operator is a unary operator used when we want to isolate an expression that generates a new node and insert the resulting node into the AST replacing its original direction.

 Syntax: